NiravBhattLab/ThermOptiCS/README.md

 </p>

 **PaperThermOptiCS**
-Codes required to recreate all the results and figures used in the paper
+Codes required to recreate all the results and figures shown in the article

 **ThermOptiCS**
 Matlab codes of the algorithms developed in this work